-Tiramisù is one of Italy’s favored desserts and probably one of the country’s best known culinary exports.
+Tiramisù is one of Italy’s favored desserts and probably one of the country’s best known culinary exports, but have you ever tried Summer tiramisù?
 We have already given you the recipe for the traditional version of this delicious treat, as well as some interesting info about its history.
 One thing about tiramisù we almost never consider is its versatility: the traditional, basic recipe can be changed and varied in many ways, always creating a fantastic result.

 The tiramisù recipe we propose here is a fresher and lighter version of its traditional counterpart, where mascarpone is swapped with greek yogurt and eggs and coffee with strawberries.
 I call it Summer tiramisù because, of course, it needs the freshest of fruit and this is the right season to get it.

 I must admit, this is not my own recipe, but my stepmother’s, who is a great cook and could teach a thing or two to many chefs out there!

 The base for this tiramisù is, of course, savoiardi, which are called lady’s or boudoir fingers in English.
 In case you cannot find them, you can either make them yourself (they are pretty simple to prepare!) or substitute them with a plain, sponge cake, of the type you find at the store ready to be cut and filled with creams and frostings.
 I would avoid crunchier cookies for Summer tiramisù: if they work very well as an alternative to savoiardi in the original recipe, they may not be the best for this one.
 Stick with lighter, fluffier cookies so!

 One last thing: as you will see, I soak savoiardi in fresh orange juice instead of coffee, but if you prefer, you can get some extra strawberries and blend them to make a coulis to use instead.
 It is really up to you!

 - 2 packages savoiardi cookies lady's fingers or boudoir fingers in English